 Set aside plenty of time to explore Lake County’s under-the-radar wine scene—more than 40 wineries strong—that takes full advantage of the Mediterranean-like climate and volcanic ash–rich soil.
 Wine lovers increasingly head here for the combination of excellent wines and a scene that’s both laid-back and affordable.

 At Clearlake Oaks’ Cache Creek Vineyards, taste Chardonnay with hints of pear while watching wild turkeys and tule elk amble by.
 At Shannon Ridge, sip Sauvignon Blanc next to Anderson Marsh State Historic Park, with its Pomo-era archeological sites.
 In Kelseyville, Fore Family Vineyards creates an acclaimed Mourvedre while Laujor Estate Winery provides both excellent Petite Sirahs and big views of hollow volcano Mt.
 Konocti.
 And if you like Cabernet Sauvignon, don’t miss Six Sigma Ranch, where you will love their world-class Cabs and the Tempranillo, made with grapes grown at the winery’s Diamond Mine Vineyard, named after glittering bits of volcanic quartz in the soil.
 Explore the former ranch on an ATV tour, or enjoy a picnic under the century-old oak trees next to the ranch’s cabin-turned-tasting room.
+(Feel like a glamping adventure?
+Since 2023, the vineyard has also been home to “prêt-a-camper” outdoor resort company Huttopia’s second Golden State location, which has been dubbed Huttopia Wine Country.)

 This rich terrain offers plenty of ways to play, too.
 Thanks to spots such as Clear Lake—California’s largest freshwater lake—this is a prime region for fishing and water sports.
 Or head to the 27,000-acre Cache Creek Wilderness Area, with hiking trails and seasonal whitewater rafting on Cache Creek (and keep an eye out for bald eagles).
 Lake County’s clear skies make for great stargazing, too, whether you’re looking from Kelseyville’s Taylor Observatory, with its research-grade telescope and planetarium, or from a campsite at Clear Lake State Park.